JustinClarkHydrologist/AZ_Hydrographer_GWSI_ManualWLEs/README.md

 -This program includes a for loop to make all the PNG files.

--This version (version 2.3) is a clean version that just makes PNG files and a CSV file.
+-This version (version 2.6) is a clean version that just makes PNG files with simple styling.

 -Pandas and matplotlib are the primary libraries used for this program.

-Designed for use by Arizona Department of Water Resources (ADWR) Groundwater Flow and Transport Modelers to Process the input data for MODFLOW Models and PEST Calibration Runs.
+-Designed for use by Arizona Department of Water Resources (ADWR) Groundwater Flow and Transport Modelers to Process the input data for MODFLOW Models and PEST Calibration Runs.